 The University’s academic structure is based on units of credit (UOC).
 Every course in the University has a UOC value.
 Program requirements are partly defined in terms of the completion of a specified number of units of credit.

-The normal workload expectations of a student are approximately 25 hours per Semester for each UOC, including class contact hours, other learning activities, preparation and time spent on all assessable work.
-Thus, for a full-time enrolled student, the normal workload, averaged across the 16 weeks of teaching, study and examination periods, is about 37.5 hours per week.
+The normal workload expectations of a student are approximately 25 hours per term for each UOC, including class contact hours, other learning activities, preparation and time spent on all assessable work.